 It comes from the same cut of meat as the top sirloin steak, and the top section is then cut off to include the entire fat cap and some meat residing just under.

 This slab of meat is then cut into steaks called picanha.

 This cut normally has the fat cap removed before being sliced into sirloin steaks, or is sometimes sold as a roast without the fat cap.
-The picanha, however, prizes the fat cap as the key to a great tasting piece of meat.
+The picanha steak, however, prizes the fat cap as the key to a great tasting piece of meat.

 Check out this short video all about picanha, it’s origins, how to prepare and cook it traditionally:

 On average the picanha will weigh anywhere between 6oz and 9oz in weight with the fat cap attached, and it is usually cut into ½ inch to 1 inch thick steaks.

-Where Does Picanha Steak Come from on the Cow?
+Where Does it Come from on the Cow?

 To put that into context, it’s the upper part of the rear leg near to the hip.